Identitry/home-ops/docs/specification.md

 - Blocky - on Postgres and Redis (Configured with DOP, maybe behind NordVPN)
 - Grafana "Blocky Dashboard for Postgres"

-#### Media

-These apps are prepared, works and runs on current RKE2 cluster.

-- Jellyfin
-- Plex ?
-- Sonarr (currently on truenas-stor) ☑️
-- Radarr (currently on truenas-stor) ☑️
-- Readarr (currently on truenas-stor) ☑️
-- Prowlarr (currently on truenas-stor) ☑️
-- QBitTorrent (currently on truenas-stor) with GlueTun for NordVPN ☑️

 #### Home Automation

 - Generic Device Plugin (for connecting node USB device to pod)